Prev NEXT

 Advertisement

 Supermoons happen because the moon doesn't orbit the earth in a perfect circle, but rather in an elliptical path.
-That means its distance from the Earth can vary in the course of a month, from 252,000 miles at its farthest point, which is called the apogee, to roughly 225,800 miles at its closest approach, which is called the perigee [source: King].
+That means the moon's distance from the Earth can vary in the course of a month, from 252,000 miles at its farthest point, which is called the apogee, to roughly 225,800 miles at its closest approach, which is called the perigee [source: King].

 Perigees happen on average every 29.53 days [source:McClure and Byrd].